lmgorman/CoTS-RNAseq/README.md

 Bioinformatics analysis of RNA-seq data collected from corals (_Acropora hyacinthus/A. turbinata_ and _Porites_ sp.) being eaten by CoTS in Moorea, French Polynesia during the 2023/24 CoTS outbreak.

-New study showing A. hyacinthus in French Polynesia and Mo'orea is likely Acropora turbinata - https://www.publish.csiro.au/is/pdf/IS24049
+New study showing A. hyacinthus in French Polynesia and Mo'orea is likely Acropora turbinata<sup>1</sup>

 Four treatments: